YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A useful pattern is to document the scalp when the clinic asks, then compare at sensible intervals.
 Early recovery photos help if they are clear and consistent, but they can harm your judgment if every bathroom mirror moment becomes evidence.

-Once the early wash period has passed, tracking hair transplant growth without panicking gives a calmer way to follow recovery.
+Once the early wash period has passed, tracking hair transplant growth without panicking gives a steadier way to follow recovery.
 Density concerns at day 10 and density concerns at month 4 are not the same question.
 Low density at 4 months after a hair transplant belongs to a later checkpoint, not the first wash period.

-What is the sensible takeaway after the first wash?
+The sensible takeaway after the first wash

 If the scalp looks cleaner but less dense after the first wash, do not treat that as a final result.
 The early fullness may have come from scabs and shadow.
 The washing may simply have revealed the real early spacing between short shafts.